raktim-garg/Interview/README.md

-# Interview Preparation for Beginners for all Competitive and Dream Companies
+# Interview Preparation for Beginners for all Competitive Programming and also Cracking "Dream Companies"